When you’re in need of a time-out from city life and a digital detox, hop into the car and head to the countryside and escape to Elmley.

 Right so back to our home Saltbox, as I know you are dying to see what is inside.

 Step up and in, Saltbox is clad in white-washed timber panelling has natural light pouring throughout with it’s floor to ceiling window looking out on the reserve.
+Such a cosy space, I’d happily have an Elmley escape every month.

 The miniature kitchen basically stole my heart; copper panelling formed the backsplash, reclaimed timber barn style cupboard doors and shelves stocked with all life’s essentials.